Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-11-18-cellebirte-ctf-juan.md

 {: refdef}

 Entering `Baltimore` shows that it is indeed the solution to the challenge.
+{:.success}

 ### Daytrip - 20 points

 > What did I pick up from Montana?

 [Gerbinator](https://github.com/Gerbinator) once again came in clutch on this question.
 There isn't one specific artifact that pointed to it.
 There are multiple pictures of boats, mentions of boats in texts, and browser searches for boats.

 [Gerbinator](https://github.com/Gerbinator) correctly guessed that it was a `boat` and it was the correct answer.
+{:.success}

 ### Printing - 20 points